 MapQuest (stylized as mapquest) is an American free online web mapping service owned by AOL.
 Currently, MapQuest uses some of TomTom’s services for its mapping system and also data from OpenStreetMaps.
 MapQuest provides some extent of street-level detail and/or driving directions for a variety of countries.
 Users can check if their country is available via a pull down menu on the MapQuest home page.

-Wikimapia is a privately owned open-content collaborative mapping project, that utilizes an interactive “clickable” web map with a geographically-referenced wiki system, with the aim to mark and describe all geographical objects in the world.
-I find their service is geared towards property investor as the detailed grid shows what is currently being develop and future development.
+Wikimapia is a privately owned open-content collaborative mapping project that utilizes an interactive “clickable” web map with a geographically-referenced wiki system, with the aim to mark and describe all geographical objects in the world.
+I find their service is geared towards property investors as the detailed grid shows what is currently being developed and future development.

-Baidu Maps is available only in the Chinese language, it offered maps only of mainland China, Hong Kong, Macau and Taiwan, the rest of the world appearing unexplored or with minimal information.
-Due to the great firewall of China, the citizens does not really have full access to other maps, thus making the locally made maps more detailed and accurate with the latest information.
+Baidu Maps is available only in the Chinese language, it offers maps only of mainland China, Hong Kong, Macau and Taiwan, the rest of the world appearing unexplored or with minimal information.
+Due to the great firewall of China, the citizens do not really have full access to other maps, thus making the locally made maps more detailed and accurate with the latest information.

 A free map service by the Indian Government via Geoportal of Indian Space Research Organisation.
 Apart from visualization Bhuvan provides timely disaster support services (domestic and international), free satellite data and a products download facility, and rich thematic datasets.
 Bhuvan is using a crowdsourcing approach to enrich its maps and collect point of interest data.
 It also acts as a platform for hosting government data (example – Karnataka Forest Department datasets).